 The reason the speedy trial clause was included was to prevent an accused from being held in custody for an indefinite period of time.
-The Sixth Amendment speedy trial right was incorporated into Florida jurisprudence by Florida Rules of Criminal Procedure 3.191.
-Section 3.191 addresses your speedy trial rights with and without a demand for a speedy trial.
+The Sixth Amendment right was incorporated into Florida jurisprudence by the Florida Rules of Criminal Procedure 3.191.
+Section 3.191 addresses your rights with and without a demand for a speedy trial.
 Without making a demand for a speedy trial you have the right to be brought to trial on a misdemeanor within 90 days and a felony within 175 days.
 If you file an official demand for a speedy trial with the court you must be brought to trial within 60 days.
 The time frames mean that your trial must commence, not conclude, within the allotted time.

 What most defendants do not realize is that many things can toll, or extend, the speed trial time frames, including, but not limited to: